pokt-network/docs/paths/node-runner/zero-to-node/proxy-config.md

 sudo ufw status
 ```

-After confirming only the necessary ports are open, you can move on to the next step.
+After confirming only the necessary ports are open, you can move on to the final steps.